Setting up Home Assistant OS on the Raspberry Pi

 If you are using an Ethernet internet connection, you can skip down to our first boot section.

-In this section, we will be showing you how to set up Home Assistant to connect to your Wi-Fi connection.
+In this section, we will be showing you how to set up Home Assistant on your Raspberry Pi to connect to your Wi-Fi network.
+If possible, we highly recommend that you try and stick with using an Ethernet connection is it is significantly more reliable.

 Make sure you still have your SD Card plugged into your computer before you complete these steps, as we will need to make some changes to it.